Second data breach exposes yachting industry professionals

-The Vedict.co.uk website reports that a data breach at UK-based Crew and Concierge Limited has exposed the personal data of 17,379 people of 50 different nationalities working in the yachting industry.
+The Verdict.co.uk website reports that a data breach at UK-based Crew and Concierge Limited has exposed the personal data of 17,379 people of 50 different nationalities working in the yachting industry.

 The misconfigured server, which was discovered during a Verdict investigation, consisted of over 90,000 files, all of which appeared to relate to individuals on Crew and Concierge’s books, and appears to have been online and available for anyone to access without a password since February 2019.